EduardoXDuardo/vbank/README.md

 ## 🏦 Project Description

 VBank is a core banking API designed to manage clients, digital accounts, and financial transactions.
-This project serves as a robust and scalable backend solution, built with Java and Spring Boot, demonstrating best practices in REST API design, advanced data querying, and clean architecture.
+This project serves as a robust and scalable backend solution, built with Java and Spring Boot, demonstrating best practices in REST API design, asynchronous processing, and clean architecture.

-The system provides a complete CRUD interface for client and account management, along with a secure transaction processing engine for deposits and withdrawals.
+The system provides a complete CRUD interface for client and account management, along with a resilient, event-driven transaction processing engine.

 ## ✅ Project Status

 **Last Updated:** 2025-08-23

+This project is **fully completed** (can still be improved tho), including all core requirements and a bonus implementation of an advanced architectural pattern.

 ### ✨ Main Features

+-   **Asynchronous Transaction Processing:** Utilizes `RabbitMQ` to process financial transactions asynchronously, ensuring high performance and resilience.
 -   **Layered Architecture** with a clear separation of concerns (Controllers, Services, Repositories, Mappers).
 -   **Complete Client Management** (Create, Read, Update, Delete).
 -   **Complete Account Management** (Create, Read, Delete with business rule validation).